Betsy

 Share on FacebookShare on Twitter

-The future of the Caulfield Racecourse – and whether racing might face a forced closure – now seems increasingly likely will be dictated by politics.
+The future of the Caulfield Racecourse – and whether racing might face a forced closure – now seems increasingly likely to be dictated by politics.

 Or, more accurately, voters at November’s state election.